 The mint really makes the unique taste.
 Ice just makes it thicker because the two fruits are contain a lot of juice.

 This simple smoothie, without cherries or berries, can still improve kidney function and prevent gout.
-This recipe is found here: https://www.runningtothekitchen.com/pineapple-kiwi-mint-smoothie/
+Click here for the this simple but tasty recipe.

 Cherry, Orange, Kiwi, Ginger Smoothie Ingredients: 1 kiwi, 2 oranges, 3/4 cups pitted cherries, 1 inch cube ginger.